skalera/dev/README.md

 if you need additional packages (busybox is stripped down) use `opkg-install`, e.g. to get `curl`

     opkg-install curl

-if you have an older laptop with less than 4 cores, add this to the Vagrantfile
+If you want to run with more than 2 vCPUs, add this to the Vagrantfile

     config.vm.provider '#{PROVIDER}' do |provider|
-      provider.cpus = "2"
+      provider.cpus = "4"
     end

 ## VM template
-The VM is built using `packer` and [this configuration](https://github.com/skalera/packer-dev)
+The VM is built using `packer` and [this configuration](https://github.com/skalera/dev/blob/master/dev.json)